kevina/syncfs/README.md

 I will be happy to accept pull requests that add additional remotes (such as Amazon S3, or sftp).
 I will likely reject the request, however, if it brings in any unneeded dependencies.
+For example, if XML parsing is required by the REST API then it is okay to bring in a lightweight (and efficient) XML parser such as RapidXML or pugixml;
+however, I will likely reject a pull request that brings in a full SDK as oen of the ideas behind a REST API is that it should be possible to use one with normal HTTP requests.

 # Feedback